arjuninamdar/minnow/writeups/check2.md

 This lab took me about 10 hours to do.
 I did not attend the lab session.

 Program Structure and Design: When designing Wrap32, I took advantages of the properties of integer overflow.
-I know that upon overflow causes the result to wrap around re-starting from 0, so I simply added the jump to the starting point after casting.
+I know that overflow causes the result to wrap around re-starting from 0, so I simply added the jump to the starting point after casting.

 For unwrap, I took advantage of the fact that once we found the appropriate "initial jump"